 Significant debt reduction

-Newmont’s liquidity profile also remains attractive.
-It had total liquidity of $6.0 billion at the end of the third quarter.
-Its liquidity includes ~$3.1 billion in cash and cash equivalents.
+Newmont (NEM) had total liquidity of $6.2 billion at the end of 4Q17, compared to $5.9 billion at the end of 3Q117.
+Its liquidity includes ~$3.3 billion in cash and cash equivalents.
 It also has one of the best credit ratings in the mining sector.